Why is revenue metric important?: And what is revenue metric?

 One of the main purposes of tracking your revenue metric is to determine the effectiveness of your marketing efforts.

-And if you are not seeing an increase in revenue, then it is safe to assume that your marketing efforts are not effective.
+If you are not seeing an increase in revenue, then it is safe to assume that your marketing efforts are not effective.

 And that’s why tracking and measuring your revenue metric will help you: